CityOfNewYork/ACCESS-NYC-PATTERNS/src/elements/buttons/buttons.md

 The base button class, `.btn`, is extended with either `.btn-primary` or `.btn-secondary`.
 Any button type class can be added by the the primary or secondary class (see examples below).

-There are 2 conventions for Button Elements:
+There are two types for Button Elements:

-* Buttons associated with functionality (Primary, Blue)
+* Buttons associated with functionality (Primary, Blue).
-* Buttons that navigate users through a set of pages, such as through the program pages (Secondary, Green)
+* Buttons that navigate users through a set of pages, such as through the program pages (Secondary, Green).

 ### Markup